QuTech-Delft/OpenQL/docs/platform_ccl.rst

 	}

 Qubit topology is specified/configured in the ``topology`` section.
-This information is used in mapping of quantum circuit.
+This information is used in mapping of quantum circuit as discussed in detail in :ref:`mapping`.
 This section starts with the specification of x and y demensions of grid by setting ``x_size`` and ``y_size``.
 A qubit grid is rectangular.
 The coordinates in the X direction are 0 to x_size-1.
 In the Y direction they are 0 to y_size-1.
 Next, the available qubits in the platform are given an ``id`` which is used as operands in instructions to index the qubits.
 For each qubit its ``x`` and ``y`` position on the grid is also specified.

 Qubits are connected in directed pairs, called edges.
 Each edge in the topology is given an ``id``, and its source and destination qubit by ``src`` and ``dst``, respectively.
+This means that although Edge 0 and Edge 8 are between qubit 0 and qubit 2, they are different as these edges are in oppsite directions.

 .. code-block::
    :linenos: